11th Armored Division (United States): Combat chronicle

 The division was activated on 15 August 1942.
-It arrived in England 11 October 1944 and prepared for combat with two months' training on the Salisbury Plain.
+It arrived in England 11 October 1944 and prepared for combat with two months' training in the Salisbury Plain Training Area.
 The division landed in Normandy on 16 December 1944, assigned to contain the enemy in the Lorient Pocket, but the onset of the Battle of the Bulge resulted in a forced march to the Meuse and the defense of a 30-mile sector from Givet to Sedan, 23 December.
 Launching an attack from Neufchâteau, Belgium, 30 December, the 11th defended the highway to Bastogne against fierce assault.

 An eyewitness account by John Fague of B Company, 21st Armored Infantry Battalion of the 11th Armored Division, describes the killing of 80 German prisoners by American soldiers at the Chenogne massacre "Machine guns were being set up.
 These boys were to be machine gunned and murdered.
 We were committing the same crimes we were now accusing the Japanese and Germans of doing".

 The division acted as spearhead of a wedge into the enemy line, and its junction with the First Army at Houffalize, Belgium, 16 January 1945, created a huge trap.
+This action gave the division it's nickname "Thunderbolt" for its rapid advance into the battle.
 After the liquidation of the Bulge, the Siegfried Line was pierced, Lützkampen falling 7 February, Grosskampenberg on the 17th, and the key point, Roscheid, 20 February.

 After a brief rest, the division crossed the Prum and Kyll Rivers, taking Gerolstein and Nieder Bettingen against violent opposition.
 Andernach and Brohl fell 9 March, in the sweep to the Rhine.
 In the swing southward to clear the Saar-Moselle-Rhine pocket, the Moselle River was crossed at Bullay and the Worms Airport captured, 21 March.

 After rest and maintenance, the division drove across the Rhine at Oppenheim, took Hanau and Fulda, and headed for the Thuringian Forest, reaching Oberhof, 3 April.
 The offensive raced through Bavaria, Coburg falling on the 10th, Bayreuth on the 14th.

 In the final drive, the division crossed the Regen river, 24 April, overran Grafenau and Freyung, and plunged toward the Danube, seizing Rohrbach, Neufelden, and Zwettl.
 The enemy put up its last significant resistance along the approaches to Linz, Austria, but the 11th entered that city, 5 May.
 Pushing onward, elements contacted Soviet forces, 8 May, the first unit of the Third Army, to meet the Soviet Red Army.

-On 5 May 1945, elements of the US 11th Armored Division liberated the Mauthausen concentration camp.
+On 5 May 1945, elements of the division liberated the Mauthausen concentration camp.

-The war in Europe officially ended 9 May, and the division was placed on occupational duty until it was disbanded on 31 August 1945.
+The war in Europe officially ended on V-E Day, 8 May, with a separate Soviet surrender the next day.
+The division was placed on occupational duty until it was disbanded on 31 August 1945.